EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Results and Discussion

 \subsection{Patient Trajectory Simulation Results}

-E2P-T-24h, E2P-S, and E2P-T+S all perform strongly on simulation tasks (\cref{simulation}), with distinct strengths: E2P-S excels in long-term, dense-context tasks such as ICU Vital Sign and Input Development, while E2P-T-24h outperforms in immediate state predictions such as ED Admission or Diagnosis tasks.
-The combined model, E2P-T+S consistently ranks first or second, often achieving the best results.
+E2P-T, E2P-S, and E2P-S+T all perform strongly on simulation tasks (\cref{simulation}), with distinct strengths: E2P-S excels in long-term, dense-context tasks such as ICU Vital Sign and Input Development, while E2P-T outperforms in immediate state predictions such as ED Admission or Diagnosis tasks.
+The combined model, E2P-S+T consistently ranks first or second, often achieving the best results.
 This stability makes it a robust compromise, balancing text- and summary-based strengths for strong performance across diverse simulations.
-A qualitative example of a vital sign simulation of E2P-T+S is shown in \cref{app:qual}.
-Compared to ETHOS, EHR2Path significantly outperforms in the trajectory-based lab value prediction, underscoring our significant improvements in longitudinal EHR modeling, while achieving comparable results in outcome prediction.
-Further, the comprehensive data integration of EHR2Path enables support for a significantly broader range of prediction tasks.
-These results highlight our strength in temporal modeling and simulation of patient pathways.\looseness=-1
+Taken together, the results show strong simulation performance across different clinical units, including ED, hospital/ward, and ICU settings.
+For the binary simulation tasks, we additionally report sensitivity and specificity to better characterize rare and clinically important outcomes.
+The text-only and summary-only variants, E2P-T and E2P-S, often emphasize either sensitivity or specificity, whereas the combined model, E2P-S+T, is generally more balanced, aligning with its strongest overall performance across the binary simulation tasks.
+A qualitative example of a vital sign simulation of E2P-S+T is shown in \cref{app:qual}.
+Within the subset of shared tasks, our models remain competitive with ETHOS while enabling a substantially broader range of simulations through more comprehensive data integration.
+Because broader multimodal input support is part of the pathway-modeling contribution of EHR2Path, these results reflect both the effect of increased supported input space and differences in modeling approach.
+Overall, these results highlight our strength in temporal modeling and simulation of patient pathways.

+We further analyze robustness to increasing prediction horizon in \cref{fig:horizon-metrics-all}.
+For key development tasks, we gradually increase the horizon in four-hour steps and evaluate event F1 and value MAE at each horizon.
+As expected, performance decreases with longer horizons, with a more pronounced drop for event occurrence (event F1) than for numerical values.
+Importantly, the decline is gradual rather than catastrophic, and performance remains at a stable level up to a 24-hour horizon across ED, ward, and ICU.